Bite Me The Show About Edibles

 Make great cannabis edibles at home for less money.

 From decarb to dosing, storage to straining, everything you need to make potent, delicious cannabis infusions at home.
+Your kitchen is the best dispensary you'll ever have.

 A cannabis infusion is the process of extracting cannabinoids like THC or CBD into a carrier medium, usually fat-based, but sometimes alcohol or another solvent.
 These infused bases are the building blocks of everything: edibles, tinctures, topicals, and beverages.